 Garlands of the foliage and blooms were also sacred to the goddess Demeter.
 This shared symbolism connected farming with romantic love through their common theme of devotion.

 Even today, Myrtle is commonly used at weddings and anniversary parties alike to symbolize loyalty and commitment.
 This is true in multiple cultures, including Greek and Jewish traditions.

 In Judaism, Myrtle is one of the four species of plants used to celebrate the festival of Sukkot.
 It’s a holiday commemorating the agricultural cycle that ancient Jewish field workers followed.

 That means it’s not surprising that fragrant and attractive Myrtle branches are part of the symbolism of the event.
-Myrtle in particular plays such an important role because it is mentioned in Zechariah 1:8 in the Torah.
-It’s part of a story of a prophet of God who is described as standing in a grove of Myrtle trees.
+Myrtle, in particular, plays such an important role because it is mentioned in Zechariah 1:8 in the Torah.
+It’s part of the story of a prophet of God who is described as standing in a grove of Myrtle trees.

 The religious symbolism of this plant has expanded to include watchfulness, devotion to faith, and the endurance to withstand challenges.
 Other religious sources link Myrtle’s fragrance to the spreading of good works in the world, making the plant a symbol of purity and goodwill.